“Management is about answers. Leadership is about questions”.

 There have been many acres of newsprint dedicated to defining the difference between management and leadership and there is no simple answer.
 If we assume that the purpose of leadership is to move toward some common aim, then clearly there will be a need to take decisive actions and provide a level of clarity about the options available.
 However – a good leader should be able to do a lot more than that.

-The questions he asks should look at different aspects:
+The questions the leader asks should look at different aspects:

 The challenge itself